 By Michael Bertrand-Charette, Pt, MSc, PhD Candidate

-For the second question, it is a little less clear.
+The second question is a little less clear.
 Indeed, it is well known that proprioception is altered following ankle sprains [14-16].
 But do we really know what “proprioception” means?
 If you ask your colleagues, some of them might answer: “Yes, of course.”
-However, chances are they will use the term proprioception to describe deficits found both following a simple grade I ankle sprain and deficits secondary to a cerebellar stroke.
-Some will find that I exaggerate, others will probably agree with me.
+However, chances are they will use the term proprioception to describe deficits found both following a simple grade 1 ankle sprain and deficits secondary to a cerebellar stroke.
+Some will find that I exaggerate, and others will probably agree with me.

 -Somatosensation: Joint Position Sense , Threshold for Perception of Passive Movement ;